English Language & Literature: Other Suggested Resources

 Streaming collection of feature films spanning the silent era through contemporary international cinema.
 Covers classic and contemporary cinema from Africa, Asia (primarily China, Japan, and India), Europe (including Soviet films), Latin America, and the Middle East.

 Collection of digitized British government records from the National Archives of the UK.
-These full-color manuscript scans cover the reigns of George I and George II, and part of the reign of George III, and detail the inner workings of the government during such major events as the Jacobite rebellions of 1715 and 1745, the Seven Years' War, and the majority of the American Revolutionary War.
+These full-color manuscript scans cover the reigns of George I and George II, and part of the reign of George III.
+The content details the inner workings of the government during such major events as the Jacobite rebellions of 1715 and 1745, the Seven Years' War, and the majority of the American Revolutionary War.